aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

   - Change into the `backend/` directory where the SAM `template.yaml` file is located.
 - `sam build`
   - Prepare your backend for deployment.
-  - **Important:** This command will need to be ran to deploy changes to the SAM template or source code.
+  - **Important:** This command will need to be ran again to deploy any changes to the SAM template or Lambda function source code.
 - `sam deploy`
   - Deploy the SAM template.
 More details in the [AWS SAM documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/using-sam-cli-deploy.html).
   - `--guided` guides you through the deployment and generates a `samconfig.toml` file for subsequent deployments.